NCBI-Codeathons/Domain_HMM_Boundaries/Tasks.md

       assigned to: Migun

-* 4c.
-Compare results from protein and DNA queries

 5. Parse output to generate a gff for Group 2.

-   assigned to: Tom, Eric, ...
+   assigned to: Tom, Eric, Eneida, ...

+* 5b. (moved from 4c) Compare results from protein and DNA queries

+      assigned to: Anderson (working with Eneida)